-Owning property or leasing property are two common ways to hold an interest in property.
-A landlord’s interest in a property is usually considered a freehold estate, while a tenant’s interest is usually classified as a non-freehold estate.
-Learn what a freehold estate is and how it differs from a non-freehold estate.
+A freehold estate exists when someone owns real estate, and that ownership lasts for an indefinite period.
+A landlord’s interest in a property is usually considered a freehold estate, while a tenant’s interest is typically classified as a nonfreehold estate.
+Learn what a freehold estate is and how it differs from a nonfreehold estate.

 What Is a Freehold Estate?